nickknyc/seniorproject_sp20_katsivelos/pre-work.md

 ---
-![Start at the beginning](http://teaching.polishedsolid.com/images/gettoworkbook_start_at_the_beginning.png) *Illustration by Jolby and Friends from gettoworkbook*
+![Start at the beginning](http://teaching.polishedsolid.com/images/gettoworkbook_start_at_the_beginning.png) *Illustration by Jolby from gettoworkbook*

 ## Senior Project Pre-work
+* [Join our slack channel](https://join.slack.com/t/idmspsp20/signup) with your nyu.edu email address
 * Read the [syllabus](syllabus.md) and be prepared to discuss and ask questions on first day of class.
 * Please direct message deangela on slack if you find any broken links or typos in the syllabus.
 * Populate a calendar (google, iCal, or non-digital) with due dates for this class, even though dates may change.
-* [Join our slack channel](https://join.slack.com/t/idmspsp20/signup) with your nyu.edu email address
 * Create a google drive folder labeled "Senior Project SP20 your first and last name" and share with deangela.duff@nyu.edu (i.e. Senior Project SP20 De Angela Duff).
 * Set up [dedicated process website](website.md) for senior project.
 * Please add your name and the URL of your process website to this [shared google doc](https://docs.google.com/document/d/1tCl_rZb0OH85Z7vJsOvBm2n4mHT7xS9MQHRWxix_l6M/edit?usp=sharing).